nasa/prog_models/sphinx_config/dev_guide.rst

 *****************
 * Code review - all software must be checked by someone other than the author.
 * Check that each new feature has corresponding tests.
+* Confirm that every page has the copyright notice.
 * Confirm that all issues associated with the release have been closed (i.e., requirements have been met) or assigned to another release
 * Run unit tests `python -m tests`.
 * For prog_models: run manual tests `python -m tests.test_manual`